 To avoid the vulnerability or mitigate its ill effects, software developers can:

-— Take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or enforce type compatibility.
+— take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or enforce type compatibility, such as the C ec-checking interface, ISO/IEC TR 24731[27]

-— Use available language and tool capabilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
+— use available language and tool capabilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
 If this is not possible, human review can assist in searching for implicit conversions.

-— Avoid explicit type conversion of data values except when there is no alternative.
+— avoid explicit type conversion of data values except when there is no alternative.
 Documenting such occurrences makes the justification available to maintainers.

-— Use the most restricted data type that suffices to accomplish the job; for example, using an enumeration type to select from a limited set of choices (such as a switch statement or the discriminant of a union type) rather than a more general type, such as integer, enables tooling to check if all possible choices have been covered.
+— use the most restricted data type that suffices to accomplish the job; for example, using an enumeration type to select from a limited set of choices (such as a switch statement or the discriminant of a union type) rather than a more general type, such as integer, enables tooling to check if all possible choices have been covered.

-— Respect the implied unit systems, when converting explicitly from one numeric type to another.
+— respect the implied unit systems, when converting explicitly from one numeric type to another.

-— Treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue and avoid resolution of the issue by modifying the code to include an explicit conversion, without further analysis; instead examine the underlying design to determine if the type error is a symptom of a deeper problem.
+— treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue and avoid resolution of the issue by modifying the code to include an explicit conversion, without further analysis; instead examine the underlying design to determine if the type error is a symptom of a deeper problem.

-— Identify all instances of implicit type conversion, and for each, if the conversion is necessary, change it to an explicit conversion and document the rationale use by maintainers.
+— identify all instances of implicit type conversion, and for each, if the conversion is necessary, change it to an explicit conversion and document the rationale for the maintainers.

-— Analyse the problem to be solved to learn the magnitudes and/or the precisions of the quantities needed as auxiliary variables, partial results and final results.
+— analyse the problem to be solved to learn the magnitudes and/or the precisions of the quantities needed as auxiliary variables, partial results and final results.

-— Create types that more accurately model the problem domain, with corresponding safe operations and conversions in lieu of using primitive types.
+— create types that more accurately model the problem domain, with corresponding safe operations and conversions in lieu of using primitive types.

-— Minimize the use of predefined numeric types whose ranges and precisions are implementation-defined, instead using types whose ranges and precision are guaranteed.
+— minimize the use of predefined numeric types whose ranges and precisions are implementation-defined, instead using types whose ranges and precision are guaranteed.

 Implications for language design and evolution